Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 * Students can use the command line to issue basic commands with arguments
 * Students can navigate the Unix file system and perform basic file operations
-* Students can get help with commands and programs
 * Students can inspect files on the server

 Resources